Andorr/NewsCommunity/README.md

 #### Image upload
 The API has a solution for handling uploading of images to a server.
-By default this is a S3 hosted by [DigitalOcean](https://www.digitalocean.com/), and Digital Ocean required AWS keys.
+By default this is a S3-server hosted by [DigitalOcean](https://www.digitalocean.com/), which requires AWS keys.
 To get this to work you have to define your own Digital Ocean S3 Space with AWS-keys.

 In the __.env__: